All Episodes

 They have Kabbalistic mysticism that obviously isn't taught to every Jewish child.

-So as much as the average Jewish person may not be aware of all of this, the elites within their circles, the religious people that you know are very much relevant in their communities, rabbis are more relevant to the leadership there than the civil government that Jewish people live under.
+So as much as the average Jewish person may not be aware of all of this, the elites within their circles, the religious people that are very much relevant in their communities, rabbis are more relevant to the leadership there than the civil government that Jewish people live under.

-Despite the fact that the average person and the average Jewish person may not be aware of this, they will as they will be protected by the powers that be that are orchestrating this because of virtue of their blood, because they are believed to be chosen and even if they perhaps don't know about this themselves, the the controllers that do uh orchestrate and exist within their religion very much believe in this stuff.
+Despite the fact that the average person and the average Jewish person may not be aware of this, they will be protected by the powers that be that are orchestrating this because of virtue of their blood, because they are believed to be chosen.

 And even celebrities that are not Jewish, they try to get them into this.

-Doesn't even Tucker have a at these he's got the Kabbalah bracelet.
+Doesn't even Tucker have a Kabbalah.

 No, you don't wear one of those by accident.

-Especially after people have pointed it out so many times, why would you keep wearing it?
+Oh, especially after people have pointed it out so many times.

 There are no secrets for Christians, are there?